patrislav1/cubemx.cmake/README.md

 ## How to use

 * Create a project with CubeMX
 * Generate source code.
-(Select "Project->Toolchain/IDE: Makefile" and "Code Generator->Copy only necessary library files")
+(Select "Project->Toolchain/IDE: Makefile" or "STM32CubeIDE" and "Code Generator->Copy only necessary library files")
 * Copy the `cmake` folder to the project directory
 * Create a `CMakeLists.txt` from the `CMakeLists-example.txt`
 * Make sure `arm-none-eabi-gcc` is in the PATH